suika3-community/suika3/README.md

 * **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
 We own and control the full stack, so your scripts stay compatible forever.

 ---

-## Why Suika3?: Our Philosophy

-We are not looking at the existing VN market.
-We aim to pioneer a mobile VN market that does not yet exist.

-Creators with different goals may also find excellent resources in other engines like Ren'Py, Unity, or Godot.

-### Mission: Building a Sustainable Ecosystem

-Our dedication to the commercial success of visual novels is a strategic response to the long-term health of the medium.
-We believe that for visual novels to flourish in the 2030s, they must transcend hobbyist boundaries and re-establish themselves as a thriving creative industry.

-Since the 2010s, the visual novel market has faced significant growth challenges.
-One critical bottleneck has been the **lack of high-performance software engines** capable of delivering a seamless **native experience on iOS and Android**.
-While developers typically work on PCs, for most people today, the primary personal computer is a smartphone.

-Without accessible, professional-grade tools for modern mobile platforms, many creators have been restricted to limited distribution channels.
-As a result, the medium has struggled to reach a global, mobile-first audience, slowing its overall expansion.

-While free and hobbyist projects are culturally noble, important, and indispensable, we believe they may not be sufficient on their own to sustain an entire creative industry.
-A truly healthy ecosystem may
-require:

-* **Commercially Viable Games** — Titles that reach players on their primary devices and generate the economic activity necessary for creators to build long-term careers.

-* **Economic Independence** — Empowering talent, particularly in Asia and the Global South, to overcome economic barriers through storytelling.

-* **A Living Industry** — Transforming the medium from a niche interest into a sustainable market where creativity can lead to self-reliance.

-In our view, it is a natural professional expectation for commercial success.

-Please note that this philosophy does not reject hobbyist or experimental projects.
-We simply focus on a different problem space: sustainability at scale.

-### Our Vision: Catalyst for Growth

-We do not aim to provide just another tool.
-Our goal is to provide a **catalyst for growth**.

-By offering a "port-anywhere" engine that delivers native performance without the overhead of heavy frameworks, we enable developers to focus on what matters most: **telling stories that endure.**

-Because we love visual novels, we are committed to pushing the medium forward and ensuring it remains a vibrant and economically viable art form for decades to come.

-### Our Values: Empowering Talents for Sustainable Careers

-Our value is to empower talent—particularly in Asia and the Global South—to build sustainable careers through their storytelling.
-We believe that with the right tools, creativity can overcome economic barriers.

-Our commitment to the permissive license is for those people who publish and sell original visual novels on the App Store and Google Play, regardless of their software, hardware, and budget limitations.

----